zeux/zeux.github.io/_posts/2009-02-15-view-frustum-culling-optimization-structures-and-arrays.md

 }
 ```

-si_fcgt is just a floating-point greater comparison; I'm abusing the fact that 0.0f is represented as a vector with all bytes equal to zero here. si_fcgt operates like SSE comparisons and returns 0xffffffff for elements where the comparison result is true, and 0 for others.
-After that I and the results together, and then use si_gb instruction to gather bits of results. si_gb takes least significant bit from each element and inserts it into corresponding bit of the result; we get a 4-bit value in preferred slot, everything else is zeroed out.
-If it's equal to 15, then si_and returned a mask where all elements are 0xffffffff, which means that all dot products are less than zero, so the box is outside.
+`si_fcgt` is just a floating-point greater comparison; I'm abusing the fact that 0.0f is represented as a vector with all bytes equal to zero here. `si_fcgt` operates like SSE comparisons and returns 0xffffffff for elements where the comparison result is true, and 0 for others.
+After that I and the results together, and then use `si_gb` instruction to gather bits of results. `si_gb` takes least significant bit from each element and inserts it into corresponding bit of the result; we get a 4-bit value in preferred slot, everything else is zeroed out.
+If it's equal to 15, then `si_and` returned a mask where all elements are 0xffffffff, which means that all dot products are less than zero, so the box is outside.

-Note that si_gb is like _mm_movemask_ps, only it takes least significant bits instead of most significant – in case of SSE, we don't need to do comparisons.
-We can avoid comparisons here by anding dot products directly, and then moving the sign bit to least significant bit (it can be done by rotating each element 1 bit to the left, that's achieved by si_roti(v, 1)), but this is slightly slower, so we won't do it.
+Note that `si_gb` is like `_mm_movemask_ps`, only it takes least significant bits instead of most significant – in case of SSE, we don't need to do comparisons.
+We can avoid comparisons here by anding dot products directly, and then moving the sign bit to least significant bit (it can be done by rotating each element 1 bit to the left, that's achieved by `si_roti(v, 1)`), but this is slightly slower, so we won't do it.

 Now, the results.
 The code runs at 376 cycles, which is more than 2 times faster than the previous version, and almost 4 times faster than the original.
 This speedup is partially because we're doing things more efficiently, partially because we got rid of branches; we'll discuss this the next week.
 A million calls takes 117 msec, which is still worse than x86 results – but it's not the end of the story.
 Astonishingly, applying exactly the same optimizations to SSE code results in 81 msec for gcc (which is 30% faster than naively vectorized version), and in 104 msec for msvc8 (which is 40% slower!).